ANNIE PAUL and MIKIE BENNETT

 All the signs of a healthy demand for local music were there but we ignored them.
 The early popularity of radio programmes like Life in Hopeful Village (1963-1976), featuring Louise Bennett and the inimitable Ranny Williams, were strong indicators of how much Jamaicans loved to hear themselves being themselves in popular media.
 It comes as no surprise that the most popular TV show in recent years has been the locally produced Royal Palm Estate which started in 1994, in spite of the many choices available on cable TV.

 While we acknowledge the great and sometimes even superior technical talents of certain singers, we depend on other singers such as Jimmy Cliff and Bob Marley to tell our stories back to us in our own voice, in that uncompromising style that uses all the secret codes of our past and present.
-These are the voices that inspire artists like Stevie Wonder (in Master Blaster Jammer), Lionel Richie (in All Night Long), R Kelly (in many of his more recent hits).
+These are the voices that inspired artists like Stevie Wonder (in Master Blaster Jammer), Lionel Richie (in All Night Long) and R Kelly (in many of his more recent hits).
 These icons of their genres have tried their best to imitate the accents of Jamaica in an effort to make their attempts at Reggae more authentic and to pay tribute to a style they find so compelling and appealing.

 As a songwriter and record producer, it wasn’t until my financial situation put me back on the buses of Kingston that I fully understood what it meant to relate to an audience rather than impress them with how much smarter than them I was.